sanjeevbhusal/notes/devops/Networking/OSI Model.md

 ## Explaning all Layers of OSI Model

 Each Layer in OSI Model has some specific functionalities.
+Comparing it in terms of programming concept, we can say that OSI Model has a very good seperation of concerns.
+Each layer is concerned with just one or couple of things and doesnot care about how other layers are going to handle the data.

 We will start to exploring from Layer 7 all the way to Layer 1.

 ### Layer 7 (Application Layer)